-McMINNVILLE, Ore. – An early defensive stand in the opening five minutes that included a couple of nifty saves by Linfield's Erika Phillipo (So., Eugene, Ore.) was not enough to overcome the potent offense of the Alma College Scots, who defeated the Wildcats 18-6 Friday afternoon at the Linfield lacrosse field.
+McMINNVILLE, Ore. – An early defensive stand in the opening five minutes that included a couple of nifty saves by Linfield's Erika Phillipo (Jr., Eugene, Ore.) was not enough to overcome the potent offense of the Alma College Scots, who defeated the Wildcats 18-6 Friday afternoon at the Linfield lacrosse field.

 Tracy Gallihugh of Alma poured in a match-high six goals while the Scots' Stephanie Chou added five more.